 - CPS will contact OCOK Intake Department via phone toll free (1-844-777-OCOK) or email (intake@oc-ok.org) and provide OCOK Initial Referral Information for both the child and family within 2 weeks of knowing placement will be needed.
-CPS will initiate a referral in IMPACT and OCOK will acknowledge the referral within 1 hour. - 2.
-Assignment of non-emergency placement requests will be assigned by OCOK Intake Supervisor or designee to Intake Specialists on a rotating basis.
+CPS will initiate a referral in IMPACT and OCOK will acknowledge the referral within 1 hour. - Assignment of non-emergency placement requests will be assigned by OCOK Intake Supervisor or designee to Intake Specialists on a rotating basis.
 The Supervisor will be responsible for tracking assignments and ensuring caseload equalization. - 3.
 OCOK Intake Specialist assigned to each non-emergency placement change request will be responsible for each task, from referral to placement. - 4.
 OCOK will coordinate and facilitate the pre-placement staffing and the Intake Specialist assigned to the referral will participate by telephone to gather as much placement information on the child as possible. - 5.
 OCOK Intake Specialist will enter all information regarding the child/youth into the CareMatch system which will generate the list of potential placements (See CareMatch user guide for instructions). - 6.
 OCOK Intake Specialist will contact the provider who is the best match according to CareMatch to discuss the child and appropriateness of the placement. - 7.
-The Provider will have 2 days to discuss the potential placement and return an acceptance or denial to OCOK. - 8.
+OCOK Intake Specialist will inform the Provider of the requirement that the assigned school district must receive written notice for each instance where a child age three or older is placed in a residential facility within the school district.
+The notice must be sent no later than the third calendar day after the date the child is placed in the facility.
+The Provider must ensure the child is enrolled in school within 3 days of placement and verification of school enrollment must be sent to OCOK/CPS within 5 days of school enrollment. - 8.
+The Provider will have 2 days to discuss the potential placement and return an acceptance or denial to OCOK. - 9.
 Within 3 days of placement being needed OCOK will provide notice to CPS through email of the recommended placement and medical consenter.
-CPS will evaluate and approve recommended placement and provide approval or denial within 24 hours.
-All placement recommendations take into consideration the best interest of each child including what is the least restrictive, most family-like setting; keeping siblings together; closest to home; and able to meet the child(ren)'s needs. - 9.
+CPS will evaluate and approve recommended

+- placement and provide approval or denial within 24 hours.
+All placement recommendations take into consideration the best interest of each child including what is the least restrictive, most family-like setting; keeping siblings together; closest to home; and able to meet the child(ren)'s needs. - 10.
 OCOK Intake Specialist will coordinate placement of the child with CPS and the Provider.
 OCOK Intake Specialist or designee will complete subsequent non-emergency placements.
-CPS will be responsible for new referral (initial) non- emergency placements. - 10.
+CPS will be responsible for new referral (initial) non-emergency placements. - 11.
 OCOK Intake Specialist will ensure the following documents are completed and signed: - a.
 Medical Consenter (Form 2085b) - b.
 Placement Authorization - c.
 Education Decision Maker (Form 2085e) - d.
 Placement Summary (2279) - e.
-All required Residential Child-Care Forms - 11.
+All required Residential Child-Care Forms - 12.
 OCOK Intake Specialist will complete documentation of placement in IMPACT within 12 hours of placement (See IMPACT user guide for instructions).
-This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary. - 12.
+This includes documenting the reason for placement decision and decision criteria in the Placement Narrative Summary. - 13.
 OCOK Intake Specialist is also responsible for ensuring client information is entered into CareMatch.
-If placement takes place during normal business hours it will be entered that business day.
-If placement occurs after hours the Intake Specialist is responsible for entering the data by 10:00 am the following day. - 13.
+If placement takes place during normal business hours, it will be entered that business day.
+If placement occurs after hours the Intake Specialist is responsible for entering the data by 10:00 am the following day. - 14.
 OCOK Intake Specialists will assign the child and family stages to the appropriate Permanency Unit according to case assignment rotation schedule for the county of removal.